My Oh My (Kylie Minogue, Bebe Rexha and Tove Lo song): Composition

 "My Oh My" is Minogue's second collaboration with Swedish singer-songwriter Tove Lo (pictured).

 "My Oh My" was written by Ina Wroldsen and Lo, with Steve Mac co-writing and producing.
 Musically, it is a dance-pop song with club influences and a tempo of 124 beats per minute.
 Murray Chalmer's press release identified the song's "nod to the unmistakable Kylie 'la la la' refrain, a thumping bass line" and "playful lyrics", later adding that it is "destined to be a summer dance floor favourite".
 According to Billboard, the song "lifts a few notches with its slappy, ready-for-the-club beat", and Rolling Stone writer Daniel Kreps describes it as a "dance-floor ready dance-pop track."
 Variety editor Thania Garcia praised the "thumping and dance floor-ready beat" and "playful deliveries" set against an "irresistible pop rhythm".
 According to Jessica Lynch of Rolling Stone Australia, the song "features Kylie's signature 'la la la' hooks, a catchy bassline, and playful lyrics that make it an instant dance floor anthem".

 Lyrically, the song touches on flirtation, with the lyrics "When you asked/What's your name?/What's your sign?"I'm Kylie, it's Gemini/What's your drink?/Let me buy/You had me when you said hi" as an example.
 Throughout the song, the three artists use their respective astrological signs: Gemini (Minogue), Virgo (Rexha), and Scorpio (Lo).
-Mary Varvaris of The Music elaborated on the application, writing that it "has a banging bass line and playful lyrics about star signs".
-NME writer Elizabeth Aubrey and Attitude editor Jamie Tabberer noticed the repetition of the lyric "La la la" and compared it to Minogue's single "Can't Get You Out of My Head" (2001).